mathavamoorthi/tailwind-nextjs-starter-blog/VERCEL_BLOB_WORKFLOW_SETUP.md

 3. Ensure repository exists and is accessible
 4. Check GitHub API rate limits

-### **Vercel Not Redeploying**
+### **Vercel Not Auto-Deploying**
-1. Verify `VERCEL_DEPLOY_HOOK` URL is correct
+1. Verify Vercel project is connected to your GitHub repository
-2. Check webhook permissions in Vercel
+2. Check that auto-deployment is enabled in Vercel project settings
-3. Ensure webhook is enabled for your project
+3. Ensure GitHub commits are being pushed to the main branch
-4. Check Vercel logs for webhook errors
+4. Check Vercel deployment logs for any build errors

 ### **Images Not Visible After Deploy**
 1. Wait for Vercel build to complete (usually 1-2 minutes)